-All statistical analysis was performed using the SPSS program, version 11.5 (SPSS Inc, Chicago, IL, USA).
-All data were compared between the two groups with the independent samples t-test and Mann-Whitney U test.
-Parameters are given as mean±standard deviation.
+All statistical analysis were performed using the SPSS program, version 11.5 (SPSS Inc, Chicago, IL, USA).
+All data were compared between the two groups with independent samples t-test and Mann-Whitney U test.
+Parameters were given as mean \pm standard deviation.
 A p value of less than 0.05 was considered statistically significant.